 Certain statements contained in this annual information form constitute forward-looking statements.
 These statements relate to future events or the future performance of the Company (as hereinafter defined).
 All statements other than statements of historical fact may be forward-looking statements.
-Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "project", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar expressions.
+Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "continue", "estimate", "forecast", "expect", "may", "will", "project", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar expressions.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-The Company believes that the expectations reflected in these forward-looking statements are reasonable, but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this annual information form should not be unduly relied upon.
+The Company believes that the expectations reflected in these forward-looking statements included in this annual information form should not be unduly relied upon.
 These statements speak only as of the date of this annual information form.
 Other than as required by applicable laws, the Company does not intend, and does not assume any obligation, to update these forward-looking statements.

-In particular, this annual information form contains forward-looking statements pertaining to the following:
+In particular, this annual information form contains forward-looking statements pertaining to the following, without limitation: